The 12 Steps – America’s Most Common Addiction Treatment Model

 The 12-Step methodology is based on the 12 Steps of Alcoholics Anonymous, an organization that was founded in 1935 for people who were addicted to alcohol.
 Since then, there have been a number of 12 Step “spin-offs” like Narcotics Anonymous, Marijuana Anonymous, Crystal Meth Anonymous, and Cocaine Anonymous.

-The core belief of 12-Step recovery is that addiction is a lifelong disease that can only be arrested through the application of spiritual principals found in the 12 Steps and with regular meeting attendance.
+The core belief of 12-Step recovery is that addiction is a lifelong disease that can only be arrested through the application of spiritual principles found in the 12 Steps and with regular meeting attendance.

 What is 12 Step Recovery?

 Essentially, the basis for the 12-Step viewpoint is that addicted people are powerless over their disease.
 They must surrender to (and rely upon) a higher power in order to stay sober.
 This higher power could be God, nature, the universe, or the meetings at whatever 12 Step program they are attending.

 It is suggested that members work the steps with a sponsor, attend regular meetings, and ultimately sponsor other people.
 Members of a 12-Step program are told they should attend meetings for the rest of their lives to avoid a relapse.

 What are the Drawbacks to 12-Step Recovery?